MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-F-Submission-Bids-Premiums-Related-Information-Plan-Approval/section-422.260.md

 ##### § 422.260 Appeals of quality bonus payment determinations. #####

-Link to an amendment published at 83 FR 16733, April 16, 2018.

 (a) *Scope.* The provisions of this section pertain to the administrative review process to appeal quality bonus payment status determinations based on section 1853(o) of the Act.
+Such determinations are made based on the overall rating for MA-PDs and Part C summary rating for MA-only contracts for the contract assigned under subpart D of this part.

 (b) *Definitions.* The following definitions apply to this section:

-*Quality bonus payment* (QBP) means -
+*Quality bonus payment* (QBP) means—

 (i) Enhanced CMS payments to MA organizations based on the organization's demonstrated quality of its Medicare contract operations; or

 (ii) Increased beneficiary rebate retention allowances based on the organization's demonstrated quality of its Medicare contract operations.

-*Quality bonus payment (QBP) determination methodology* means the formula CMS adopts for evaluating whether MA organizations qualify for a QBP.
+*Quality bonus payment (QBP) determination methodology* means the quality ratings system specified in subpart D of this part 422 for assigning quality ratings to provide comparative information about MA plans and evaluating whether MA organizations qualify for a QBP.
+(Low enrollment contracts and new MA plans are defined in § 422.252.)

-*Quality bonus payment (QBP) status* means a MA organization's standing with respect to its qualification to -
+*Quality bonus payment (QBP) status* means a MA organization's standing with respect to its qualification to—

 (i) Receive a quality bonus payment, as determined by CMS; or